 Subpoenas were issued to Myspace by a federal grand jury last month.
 The subpoenas issued are connected to the suicide of Megan Meier, a 13-year-old girl from Missouri.
 Megan’s suicide is linked to Lori Drew, Drew’s teenage daughter and Ashley Grills, Drew’s former employee who set up a fake online account under the social networking site, MySpace.

 MySpace, the country’s largest social-networking Web site, has agreed with attorneys general of 49 states to take new steps to protect children from sexual predators and bullies on its site.
 MySpace also agreed to lead a nationwide effort to develop technology to verify the ages and identities of Internet users.
-The popular online hangout will create a task force of … Read the rest
+The popular online hangout will create a task force of industry professionals to improve the safety of users, and other social-networking sites will be invited to participate.

 It has become commonplace for attorneys and others sending faxes and e-mails to include at the end of such communications standard language stating that the contents thereof are confidential and privileged.
 Such standard language should provide no comfort, however, for senders and receivers of e-mails that use an employer’s server.